NixOS/nix/doc/manual/source/release-notes/rl-2.25.md

   - `NIX_STATE_HOME`

   Each, if defined, takes precedence over the corresponding [XDG environment variable](@docroot@/command-ref/env-common.md#xdg-base-directories).
-  This provides more fine-grained control over where Nix looks for files, and allows to have a stand-alone Nix environment, which only uses files in a specific directory, and doesn't interfere with the user environment.
+  This provides more fine-grained control over where Nix looks for files.
+It allows having a stand-alone Nix environment that only uses files in a specific directory and that doesn't interfere with the user environment.

 - Define integer overflow in the Nix language as an error [#10968](https://github.com/NixOS/nix/issues/10968) [#11188](https://github.com/NixOS/nix/pull/11188)

-  Previously, integer overflow in the Nix language invoked C++ level signed overflow, which was undefined behaviour, but *usually* manifested as wrapping around on overflow.
+  Previously, integer overflow in the Nix language invoked C++ level signed overflow, which manifested as wrapping around on overflow.
+It now looks like this:

-  Since prior to the public release of Lix, Lix had C++ signed overflow defined to crash the process and nobody noticed this having accidentally removed overflow from the Nix language for three months until it was caught by fiddling around.
-  Given the significant body of actual Nix code that has been evaluated by Lix in that time, it does not appear that nixpkgs or much of importance depends on integer overflow, so it appears safe to turn into an error.

-  Some other overflows were fixed:
-  - `builtins.fromJSON` of values greater than the maximum representable value in a signed 64-bit integer will generate an error.
-  - `nixConfig` in flakes will no longer accept negative values for configuration options.

-  Integer overflow now looks like the following:

   ```
   $ nix eval --expr '9223372036854775807 + 1'
   error: integer overflow in adding 9223372036854775807 + 1
   ```

+  Some other overflows were fixed:
+  - `builtins.fromJSON` of values greater than the maximum representable value in a signed 64-bit integer will generate an error.
+  - `nixConfig` in flakes will no longer accept negative values for configuration options.

-- The `build-hook` setting's default is less useful when using `libnixstore` as a library [#11178](https://github.com/NixOS/nix/pull/11178)
+- The `build-hook` setting no longer has a useful default when using `libnixstore` as a library [#11178](https://github.com/NixOS/nix/pull/11178)

-  *This is an obscure issue that only affects usage of the `libnixstore` library outside of the Nix executable.*
+  *This is an obscure issue that only affects usage of the `libnixstore` library outside of the Nix executable.
+It is unrelated to the `post-build-hook` settings, which is often used for pushing to a cache.*

   As part the ongoing [rewrite of the build system](https://github.com/NixOS/nix/issues/2503) to use [Meson](https://mesonbuild.com/), we are also switching to packaging individual Nix components separately (and building them in separate derivations).
   This means that when building `libnixstore` we do not know where the Nix binaries will be installed --- `libnixstore` doesn't know about downstream consumers like the Nix binaries at all.

-  *This is also unrelated to the _`post`_-`build-hook`*, which is often used for pushing to a cache.*

   This has a small adverse affect on remote building --- the `build-remote` executable that is specified from the [`build-hook`](@docroot@/command-ref/conf-file.md#conf-build-hook) setting will not be gotten from the (presumed) installation location, but instead looked up on the `PATH`.
   This means that other applications linking `libnixstore` that wish to use remote building must arrange for the `nix` command to be on the PATH (or manually overriding `build-hook`) in order for that to work.